-We are developing a digital process that shall enable the upload of relevant information for the CMP435, 'Gate 2 to Whole Queue' (G2TWQ) process where you will need to submit specific land evidence relating to project readiness to us.
+We are developing an digital process for upload of information for the CMP435, 'gate 2 to whole queue' process where you will need to submit specific land evidence relating to project readiness to us.
 We are mindful that this process needs to be made simple and easy for our customers to submit their Gate 2 evidence, and this is why we are developing an online form, with document upload functionality, that will guide you through the submission process.
-We will continue to engage with our customers ahead of the start of connections reform implementation process to provide updates and will be sending you a link to upload your evidence submission when the form goes live.
+We will continue to engage with our customers ahead of the start of connections reform to provide updates and will be sending you a link to upload your evidence submission when the form goes live.
 We would therefore kindly ask our customers to check all their contact details are correct to ensure all communication is received.
-To let us know your contact details have changed, please email: nged.ncot@nationalgrid.co.uk.

 Ahead of the submission form going live, you can continue to submit documentation against the existing milestones for your project with your current planner or project support specialist.
-Valid milestones that are relevant to reform include M1, M2 and M7 for qualifying projects ENA Queue Management.
+Valid milestones that are relevant to reform include M1, M2 and M7 for qualifying projects.
 Preparing and updating this documentation with NGED as early as possible will best prepare you for any project protections you expect to qualify for during the reform process.